 Common Mistakes Students Make in The Third Level Answers

-- Confusing Galesburg, Illinois with a fictional location.
-It is a real American town.
+- Confusing Galesburg, Illinois with a fictional place; it is a real American town.

-- Treating Sam's letter as proof that the third level exists.
-It is evidence; the chapter keeps the question open.
+- Treating Sam's letter as proof; it is evidence, and the chapter keeps the question open.

-- Missing the dollar amounts in long answers - three hundred by Charley, eight hundred by Sam.
-These are the markers' favourite specifics.
+- Missing the dollar amounts, three hundred by Charley and eight hundred by Sam, the markers' favourite specifics.

-- Reading the psychiatrist's diagnosis as Finney's final position.
-The letter reopens the question.
+- Reading the psychiatrist's diagnosis as Finney's final word; the letter reopens the question.

 CBSE Class 12 English Previous Year Question Mapping for The Third Level

-Year-wise CBSE focus areas for The Third Level.
-The 6-mark Vistas Long Answer rotates predictably between escape, Sam's letter, philately, and the value-based modern-world question.
+The 6-mark Vistas Long Answer rotates predictably between escape, Sam's letter, philately, and the modern-world value question.

 | Year | Long Answer Focus | Marks |